believewhat/Dr.NoteAid/README.md

 We have now uploaded all versions of the datasets to Hugging Face: [link](https://huggingface.co/datasets/akemiH/NoteChat)

+We update our codes which is based on gpt-4 module version.
+Some prompt details or parameters should be adjusted based on different task or note.

 # Plan
 - [x] Expand the ChatGPT dataset(about 167k).